klea47/klea47/README.md

 \ is new line
 -->

 I'm an Industrial Engineering student at the University of Toronto, specializing in Operations Research (OR).
-I'm passionate about integrating Machine Learning (ML), optimization (OR), and Artificial Intelligence (AI)— combining prediction, decisions, and automation.
+I'm passionate about integrating Machine Learning (ML), mathematical optimization (OR), and Artificial Intelligence (AI)— combining prediction, decisions, and automation.
 With experience in both academic research and industry, I enjoy bridging the gap between theoretical models and practical applications.

 This space is a collection of my: